timozattol/ada-project/README.md

 - Seth Vanderwilt

 # Abstract
 The goal of the project is to analyze a set of geolocated tweets in Switzerland and construct a map of Switzerland similar to that of [Happy Maps](http://goodcitylife.org/happymaps/).
 We will focus on characterizing the sentiment of the tweets as positive or negative towards a certain entity, i.e. "is this tweet positive or negative about company X?".
 We will create an interactive map that takes a keyword as input, for example "CFF" (Swiss national railway).
-The map will then aggregate the geotagged tweets containing this keyword and show the local average "positivity" of these tweets on a heamap.
+The map will then aggregate the geotagged tweets containing this keyword and show the local average "positivity" of these tweets on a heatmap.

 # Data description
 Geolocalized tweets from January-August 2016, located in Switzerland, gathered by ADA course staff.
 TODO ask for more details/license?